zesanriky/Banking-System/README.md

 ## Description of the project

 A program with Java is to be created with which it is possible to create savings accounts.
 One should Deposit money on these savings accounts and withdraw again.
-In addition, it should be possible be to transfer money from one savings account to another savings account.
-Please note that only as much money can be transferred or withdrawn as currently available on the account is - the account may not be overdrawn.The solution should follow the principles of object-oriented programming.The choice of user interaction is free, possible, for example, a graphical user interface, Command line input or a solution as a web service.
+Besides, it should be possible be to transfer money from one savings account to another savings account.
+Please note that only as much money can be transferred or withdrawn as currently available on the account is - the account may not be overdrawn.
+The solution should follow the principles of object-oriented programming.
+The choice of user interaction is free, possible, for example, a graphical user interface, Command line input or a solution as a web service.

 ### Installing

-What softwares you need to install
+What software you need to install

 ```